 The choir toured to Romania, Bulgaria and Hungary in 2007, and to Germany and France in 2011.
 That tour featured performances at the Harmonie Festival in Lindenholzhausen, Germany, a world competition that takes place once every six years.
 Choirs from 47 countries participated in the 2011 festival.
 The Choir of the West won a Gold Certificate (second place) in the Large Mixed Choir division, and the men of the choir won a Gold Certificate (first place) in the Male Chamber Choir division.
 The women of the choir were awarded a Silver Certificate in the Women’s Chamber Choir division.
 In 2015, Choir of the West toured Sweden, Denmark, Germany, the Czech Republic and Austria.
 The Choir participated in the Anton Bruckner Choral Competition, where they won the Large Mixed Choir and Sacred Music categories, as well as the Anton Bruckner Award as the outstanding choral ensemble at the competition.

 Domestically, the choir has toured regularly down the I-5 corridor and to Montana.
 In January Term 2009, the choir visited the upper Midwest, singing at all PLU’s Lutheran sister colleges in Minnesota, North Dakota and Iowa.
-The J-Term tour in 2017 will take the Choir to Phoenix, Las Vegas and Southern California.
+The J-Term tour in 2017 took the Choir to Phoenix, Las Vegas and Southern California; and the J-Term tour in 2019 took the group to New Mexico and Colorado.

 The series of recordings started by Richard Sparks has continued under Richard Nance.
 The Choir of the West has released Phoenix, The Lightener of the Stars, and Look Down, Fair Moon, and Christmas discs Wondrous Child, Peace, and A Child Is Born feature all the PLU choirs and the University Symphony Orchestra.